Untold Stories... The Trailblazing Women of St… | St James's London

 It wouldn’t be an article about St James’s influential women if we didn’t mention the driving force behind Café Murano, chef Angela Hartnett.
 Serving some of the best Italian food in London, you can also learn how to create one of their food-waste-friendly recipes online.

-Historial heroes
+Historical heroes

-Our one-of-a-kind neighbourhood has always been home to very prominent women - not just in recent times.
+Our one-of-a-kind neighbourhood has always been home to very prominent women, not just in recent times.
 One of St James’s most notable landmarks, St James’s Palace, was originally built for the 16th Century Queen of England, Anne Boleyn.
-Since then, the palace has been home to the great Queens Mary I, Elizabeth I, and Victoria.
+Since then, the palace has been home to Queens Mary I, Elizabeth I, and Victoria.
 In addition, St James’s Street’s renowned wine shop, Berry Bros & Rudd, just opposite the palace, was originally started by a widow named Bourne in 1698; her legacy lives on with the store’s immense success today.

-Lastly, the founder of modern nursing, Florence Nightingale, called St James's home almost 200 years ago.
+Lastly, the founder of modern nursing, Florence Nightingale, called St James's her home almost 200 years ago.
 The first woman to be awarded the Order of Merit, Florence was praised for introducing mathematics to nursing and revolutionising sanitary conditions in hospitals.
 Her statue stands today in Waterloo Place in homage to her brilliant work.

 For more updates from St James’s neighbourhood, follow @StJamesLondon and sign up to our newsletter below.